jsenv/core/docs/exploring/readme.md

 </details>

 <details>
-  <summary>toolbar</summary>
+  <summary>jsenvToolbar</summary>

-`toolbar` parameter is a boolean controlling if a script loading jsenv toolbar will be injected into html files.
+`jsenvToolbar` parameter is a boolean controlling if a script loading jsenv toolbar will be injected into html files.
 This parameter is optional and enabled by default.

 The image below is a screenshot of this toolbar.